CSSclasses/CSSclasses/_posts/2015-01-10-css-cascade-inheritance.markdown

 </html>
 {% endhighlight %}

-For this document, the following statements are true:
+For this document, the following statements apply:

 - `h2` is a child of `main`
 - `footer` is a child of `body`